manu-de-verdun/sql-json-generator/README.md

 ## API

+### INSERT

+`.insert( queryData )`

+The first paramenter contains the data used to produce the SQL query.
+The function returns a string with the SQL.

-### update
+### UPDATE

 `.update( queryData )`

-The first paramenter contains the data used to produce the SQL query The function returns a string with the SQL
+The first paramenter contains the data used to produce the SQL query.
+The function returns a string with the SQL.

 ```
 sqlParams = {